the wing of a plane flying over Hartsfield Jackson International Airport

 8. Call the Airline Directly

 Once it’s confirmed that your flight is indeed cancelled, you have a couple of choices.
 You can let the airline handle everything, or you can try and rebook your own flight.
-When cancellations occur, airlines typically attempt to rebook you on the next available flight.
+When flight cancellations occur, airlines typically attempt to rebook you on the next available flight.

 For instance, with my Maui flight, Delta rescheduled our flight for the next morning and attempted to repair the plane.
 When they weren’t successful, they booked us on an existing flight to Honolulu, with a connecting flight from Honolulu to Maui on Hawaiian Airlines, their partner.

 It wasn’t necessary to speak with anyone.
-Delta handled everything but still gave me the option to make changes, or get a refund.
+Delta handled everything but still gave me the choice to make changes, or get a refund.
 Although, I wasn’t thrilled with a added stop, taking what they offered meant getting to Maui quicker than some of the other passengers who were rebooked on much later flights.

 Everything worked out as good as it could have in this scenario without me doing anything.
-That’s not always the case though and there’s nothing that says you can’t proactively call the airline for options and to get a head start on a new flight.
+That’s not always the case though and there’s nothing that says you can’t proactively call the airline for options to get a head start on a new flight.
 Especially if there’s a long line at the help desk.

-Southerner says: Save the airline’s phone number in your contacts before you travel.
+Southerner Says: Save the airline’s phone number in your contacts before you travel.

 9. Book Your Own Accommodations